The Red Shoes: A Hans Christian Andersen Fairy Tale

 Karen’s heart filled with a quiet peace that did not need praise.
 She breathed out a long grateful sigh and the last hard knot of pride loosened.

 In that gentle light her soul felt free at last and no one asked after the red shoes.
-That is the moral lesson of The Red Shoes story, pride fades but kindness stays.

 The Moral of The Red Shoes